 The largest pole margin was in 1991, when Ayrton Senna took pole by 1.232 seconds.
 That’s the only time pole has been taken by over a second here.

-The smallest pole margin at the track came in 2019, when Max Verstappen took pole by just 0.018 seconds.
+The smallest pole margin at the track came in 2023, when Lewis Hamilton took pole by just 0.003 seconds.

-Pole has been taken by less than a tenth at this track on seven occasions, most recently in 2022.
+Pole has been taken by less than a tenth at this track on eight occasions, including 2022 and 2023.

 SATURDAY TO SUNDAY

-The Hungarian Grand Prix has been won from pole 16 times and has been won from the front row 23 times.
-That means 14 races here have been won from third or further back on the grid – including in each of the last two seasons.
+The Hungarian Grand Prix has been won from pole 16 times and has been won from the front row 24 times.
+That means 14 races here have been won from third or further back on the grid – including in two of the last three seasons.

-The furthest back a win has come from here is 14th on the grid, a feat which Jenson Button performed in 2006.
+The furthest back a win has come from here is 14th on the grid, a feat which Jenson Button achieved in the wet 2006 race.
 Nigel Mansell’s win from 12th in 1989, Esteban Ocon’s 2021 victory from 8th on the grid and Max Verstappen’s victory from 10th in 2022 are the only other times that the Hungarian Grand Prix has been won from lower than fourth on the grid.

 There have only been nine occasions on which the polesitter has finished on the Hungarian Grand Prix podium without winning the race.
-It has happened in three of the last four seasons.
+It has happened in three of the last five seasons.

-There have been five occasions on which the polesitter has not led at the end of the first lap at the Hungarian Grand Prix.
-The last driver to fail to do so was Nico Rosberg in 2016.
+There have been six occasions on which the polesitter has not led at the end of the first lap at the Hungarian Grand Prix.
+In 2023, Lewis Hamilton became the first driver to do so since Nico Rosberg in 2016.

 Aside from Alain Prost, who stalled and started from the back in 1993, the worst position for a Hungarian Grand Prix polesitter at the end of the opening lap is tenth – which is the position in which Lewis Hamilton completed Lap 1 in the 2015 Hungarian Grand Prix.
-Those are the only two occasions on which the polesitter has not been in the top two positions at the end of the first lap.
+Those are two of only three occasions on which the polesitter has not been in the top two positions at the end of the first lap, the other being Hamilton’s fourth place at the end of Lap 1 in 2023.

 The highest number of cars to finish a race here is 21, which happened in both 2012 and 2016.